reactive-streams/reactive-streams-jvm/tck/README.md

 The purpose of the *Reactive Streams Technology Compatibility Kit* (from here on referred to as: *the TCK*) is to guide and help Reactive Streams library implementers to validate their implementations against the rules defined in [the Specification](https://github.com/reactive-streams/reactive-streams-jvm).

-The TCK is implemented using **plain Java (1.6)** and **TestNG** tests, and should be possible to use from other languages and testing libraries (such as Scala, Groovy, JRuby or others).
+The TCK is implemented using **plain Java (1.6)** and **TestNG** tests, and should be possible to use from other JVM-based languages and testing libraries.

 ## Structure of the TCK

-The TCK aims to cover all rules defined in the Specification, however for some rules outlined in the Specification it is not possible (or viable) to construct automated tests, thus the TCK does not claim to completely verify an implementation, however it is very helpful and is able to validate the most important rules.
+The TCK aims to cover all rules defined in the Specification, however for some rules outlined in the Specification it is not possible (or viable) to construct automated tests, thus the TCK can not claim to fully verify an implementation, however it is very helpful and is able to validate the most important rules.

-The TCK is split up into 4 TestNG test classes which should be extended by implementers, providing their `Publisher` / `Subscriber` implementations for the test harness to validate them.
+The TCK is split up into 4 TestNG test classes which are to be extended by implementers, providing their `Publisher` / `Subscriber` / `Processor` implementations for the test harness to validate.

 The tests are split in the following way:

 * `PublisherVerification`
 * `SubscriberWhiteboxVerification`
 * `SubscriberBlackboxVerification`
 * `IdentityProcessorVerification`

-The next sections include examples on how these can be used and describe the various configuration options.
+The sections below include examples on how these can be used and describe the various configuration options.

 The TCK is provided as binary artifact on [Maven Central](http://search.maven.org/#search|ga|1|reactive-streams-tck):